-- Surgical and nonsurgical treatment of tissues supporting the teeth, for example osseous surgery including flap entry and closure or mucogingivoplastic surgery.

-- Complex periodontal procedures covered once per each section of your child's mouth quadrants every three years.
+- > Surgical and nonsurgical treatment of tissues supporting the teeth, for example osseous surgery including flap entry and closure or mucogingivoplastic surgery. - Complex periodontal procedures covered once per each section of your child's mouth quadrants every three years.

-- Full mouth debridement
+Full mouth debridement

-- Removing plaque and tartar.

-- Covered once every three years.
+- Removing plaque and tartar. - Covered once every three years.

-- > Gingivectomy
+Gingivectomy

-- Surgically removing gum tissue.

-- Covered once per quadrant every three years.
+- Surgically removing gum tissue. - Covered once per quadrant every three years.

-- ➢ Gingivoplasty
+Gingivoplasty

-- Surgically reshaping gums.

-- Covered once per quadrant every three years.
+- Surgically reshaping gums. - Covered once per quadrant every three years.

-- Nonsurgical periodontal scaling and root planing
+Nonsurgical periodontal scaling and root planing

 - Covered for children 13 years old and older.

 - Covered only when x-rays show bone loss.

 - Covered once per quadrant every two years.

-- Limited occlusal adjustments
+Limited occlusal adjustments

-- Fixing how teeth bite together.

-- Eight teeth or fewer.
+- Fixing how teeth bite together. - Eight teeth or fewer.

-- Localized delivery of antimicrobial agents
+Localized delivery of antimicrobial agents

+- Localized delivery of antimicrobial agents is covered when your gums have pocket depth readings of 5mm or greater. - Limited to two teeth per quadrant up to two times (per tooth) per benefit period. - Must have had scaling and root planing done six weeks six months before the treatment, or you must be in active supportive periodontal therapy.

-Pediatric Endodontics
+Pediatric Endodontics Covered at 70%

 Endodontic services focus on the insides of teeth.
 These services work to save damaged or decayed teeth by repairing or replacing the soft inner tissue, called the pulp.
-Endodontics also help maintain the health of the roots of teeth and the canals the roots through.
+Endodontics also help maintain the health of the roots of teeth and the "canals" they run through.
 We pay 70% of the allowable expense for these services after you pay your deductible.

-- Procedures for pulpal and root canal treatment
+- > Procedures for pulpal and root canal treatment

 - For anterior, bicuspid and molar teeth (except wisdom teeth).

-- Pulp exposure treatment
+- > Pulp exposure treatment

-- > Therapeutic pulpotomy
+- Therapeutic pulpotomy

 - For primary (baby) and permanent (adult) teeth.

-- > Pulpal debridement
+- Pulpal debridement

 - For primary (baby) and permanent (adult) teeth.

 - Apicoectomy and retrograde filling

 - For anterior (front) teeth.

-- > Apexification
+- Apexification

 - For apical closures of anterior permanent teeth.

 - Procedures to prepare canal

 - Removal of post, pin, old root canal filing material.

 - > Treatment with resorbable material

 - Covered if the entire root is present at treatment.

-- > Direct pulp capping
+- Direct pulp capping

 - Covered as part of a restoration, not covered as a separate treatment.

-These endodontic treatment services are not covered
+These endodontic services are not covered